alphagov/govuk-guix/doc/local-data.md

    - The database the data was extracted from.
  - services (e.g. publishing-api-service-type)
    - The services that can use this data.

+#### data-directory-with-index data source

+This data source works from a generated set of data, with an index file.
+By default, it uses a data directory fetched from AWS S3.

 #### govuk-puppet data source